Pacific Halibut: Background and Management

 Pacific halibut fishing is an important part of several tribal cultures, and many tribal members participate in commercial, ceremonial and subsistence fisheries.
 In 1995, the U.S. prohibited directed non-treaty commercial fishing north of Pt.
 Chehalis, Washington in order to allow the tribes to harvest their allocation of halibut.

 - NMFS Area 2A Halibut Hotline (for sport fishing): 1-800-662-9825, press 5

 - Commercial catch information from the International Pacific Halibut Commission

 - Sport catch information from the International Pacific Halibut Commission

 - California sport halibut fishery regulations

 Halibut Catch Sharing Plan

 The Halibut Catch-Sharing Plan is a framework that dictates how the IPHC and NMFS will divide the total allowable catch (TAC) for Oregon, Washington, and California halibut fisheries (Area 2A).
 The total TAC is set each January by the IPHC, who also endorses the Catch Sharing Plan allocations set by the Council.
 Allocations between some recreational areas are subject to inseason and other changes.
-For a description of how the halibut harvest is shared, see the 2013 Halibut Catch Sharing Plan.
+For a description of how the halibut harvest is shared, see the 2014 Pacific Halibut Catch Sharing Plan for Area 2A.